PUBLICATIONS

 BOOK CHAPTERS

-Donato-Sapp, H. (in review).
-How Stranger Things saved my life: The power of the archetype of the outsider in teen cinema.
+Donato-Sapp, H. (in press).
+How the outsider archetype in TV helped me negotiate years of bullying: A teen tribute to friends from Stranger Things.
 In Timothy Shary’s Teens on Screens in the 21st Century.

 As a child and teen who experienced years of social exclusion bullying during her elementary and middle school years, Helena writes about how her favorite show – Stranger Things – taught her about the power of the archetype of the outsider.
 This awareness that she was an outsider gave her a place to put the pain of years of exclusion and, she believes, saved her from more years of pain.
 In this chapter, Helena celebrates the power of the outsider - on screen and in life – as the ones who save the world.

-Donato, E., Donato-Sapp, H. and Sapp, J. (in review).
-A conversation about everyday bullying and a school that failed us: How parents can support their children to navigate crisis repair.
-In Kenneth R. Roth, Felix Kumah-Abiwu, and Zachary S. Ritter’s The Handbook of Restorative Justice.
+Donato, E., Donato-Sapp, H. and Sapp, J. (in press).
+Supporting our children to navigate crisis repair: A conversation of everyday bullying and how schools can fail us.
+In Kenneth R. Roth, Felix Kumah-Abiwu, and Zachary S. Ritter’s Restorative Justice and Practice in US Education.
 New York, NY: Palgrave Macmillan.

 Donato-Sapp, H. (in review).
 “Interview with my first Black educator, Mr. Wooly Pierre.
 In Amina Humphrey’s (Ed.)
 What’s goin’ on?: Voices from the African Diaspora.
 New York, NY: Peter Lang Press.